t-mart/brother-mfc-7860dw-setup/README.md

    1. Administrator Settings
    2. FTP Scan Profile

-   *Note: If the administrator username/password are asked for, look for it in my password manager.*
+   **Note to self: If the administrator username/password are asked for, use the values I keep in my password manager under `Brother Printer Admin`**

-   Then, create a few profiles.
+   Then, if no profiles exist, create a few.
 Profiles can be selected in the "Scan to FTP" menu on the printer and specify some properties of the scan, such as DPI, file type, etc.

    ![profile](docs/profile.png)